CVE-2026-26333: CWE-306 Missing Authentication for Critical Function in Calero VeraSMART

 Technical Analysis

-Calero VeraSMART versions prior to 2022 R1 contain a critical vulnerability (CVE-2026-26333) due to missing authentication on a .NET Remoting HTTP service exposed on TCP port 8001.
-This service publishes default ObjectURIs such as EndeavorServer.rem and RemoteFileReceiver.rem and accepts SOAP and binary formatters with TypeFilterLevel set to Full, which is highly permissive.
-An unauthenticated remote attacker can invoke these remoting endpoints to perform arbitrary file read and write operations via the WebClient class.
-This allows attackers to retrieve sensitive configuration files like WebRoot\web.config, which contain IIS machineKey validation and decryption keys.
-With these keys, attackers can craft malicious ASP.NET ViewState payloads to achieve remote code execution within the IIS application context, effectively compromising the server.
-Furthermore, by supplying a UNC path, attackers can cause the service to initiate outbound SMB authentication attempts using the service account's credentials, potentially exposing NTLMv2 hashes.
-These hashes can be captured for relay attacks or offline cracking, further escalating privileges or lateral movement.
-The vulnerability is rated critical with a CVSS 4.0 score of 10.0, reflecting its ease of exploitation (no authentication or user interaction required) and severe impact on confidentiality, integrity, and availability.
-No patches are currently linked, and no known exploits in the wild have been reported yet, but the risk of exploitation is high given the nature of the flaw.
+CVE-2026-26333 is a critical security vulnerability affecting Calero VeraSMART versions prior to 2022 R1.
+The root cause is the exposure of an unauthenticated .NET Remoting HTTP service listening on TCP port 8001.
+This service publishes default ObjectURIs such as EndeavorServer.rem and RemoteFileReceiver.rem, which accept requests serialized using SOAP and binary formatters with TypeFilterLevel set to Full.
+Because there is no authentication, remote attackers can invoke these remoting endpoints to perform arbitrary file read and write operations via the .NET WebClient class.
+This allows attackers to retrieve sensitive files like WebRoot\web.config, which contains IIS machineKey validation and decryption keys.
+With these keys, attackers can generate malicious ASP.NET ViewState payloads that execute arbitrary code remotely within the IIS application context, effectively achieving remote code execution (RCE).
+Furthermore, attackers can supply UNC paths to the service, causing it to initiate outbound SMB authentication attempts using the service account's credentials.
+This behavior can be abused to capture NTLMv2 hashes, which can then be used for relay attacks or offline cracking to escalate privileges or move laterally within a network.
+The vulnerability is rated with a CVSS 4.0 score of 10.0, reflecting its critical impact and ease of exploitation without authentication or user interaction.
+Although no known exploits are currently in the wild, the vulnerability poses a severe risk due to the potential for full system compromise and credential theft.
+The vulnerability is related to CWE-306 (Missing Authentication for Critical Function) and CWE-502 (Deserialization of Untrusted Data).

 Potential Impact